From NFL Star To A Prison Morgue, The Downward Spiral Of Aaron Hernandez

-The news of Aaron Hernandez’s suicide in prison is shocking, and it is the sad end to a career and a life that held nothing but the promise of success in the future.
+The news of Aaron Hernandez’s suicide in prison is shocking, and it is the sad end to a career and life that held nothing but promise and success for the future.
 But how did it come to this?
-How did a talented, hard working young man with an NFL career on one of the hottest teams in the league end up in prison?
+How did a talented, hard working young man with an NFL career in one of the hottest teams in the league end up in prison?
 What changed his future from a $40 million contract to a future behind bars and ultimately, suicide?

 The answer does not lie in just one person or incident.
 It stems from a lifetime of bad decisions and associations with the wrong people.

 Aaron Hernandez was a star football player since he was in high school.
 He set high school records that still stand today.
-Hernandez is still number one for the most yards received, 3,677 and is still number four in career receptions, 172.
+Hernandez is still number one for the most yards received in a game, 3,677 and is still number four in career receptions, 172.

-He was highly sought after by college recruiters and initially chose the Universty of Connecticut, but he eventually played for University of Florida from 2007 to 2009.
+He was highly sought after by college recruiters and initially chose the Universty of Connecticut, but eventually played for University of Florida from 2007 to 2009.
 He left before his senior year to enter the NFL draft.
 He was only 20 years old when the New England Patriots drafted him.

 However, Hernandez had developed a reputation of having possible behavioral problems, and he had tested positive for smoking marijuana several times.
 He was open in his use of marijuana, but his decisions caused him to be dropped to a fourth-round pick in the draft.
 Additionally, there were his connections to street gangs and criminals that plagued him.
 Photographs of Aaron flashing gang signs and wearing red while holding a gun surfaced in the media.